Gold vs Silver: Which Asset Won the Last 42 Years in India? (1983–2026) Trending

 Diversification Wisdom

-Historically, an 80:20 mix (gold:silver) offers a balanced hedge – gold for stability, silver for upside.
-Institutional investors globally now treat silver as “gold with a tech twist.”
+Historically, an 80:20 mix (gold:silver) has offered balance – gold for stability, silver for upside.
+Globally, silver is increasingly viewed as “gold with a technology layer.“

 Looking Ahead: The Future of the Shining Trade

-As the world transitions toward clean energy and digital finance, gold and silver will evolve from ornamental to strategic assets.
+As the world transitions toward clean energy and digital finance, gold and silver are evolving from ornamental assets into strategic ones.

-- For Gold: Central banks (including the RBI) continue to expand reserves amid de-dollarization trends.
+- Gold: Central banks, including the RBI, continue to expand reserves amid de-dollarization trends.

 The Human Side of the Data